 Often logging into social media translates to mindless scrolling.
 You get carried away and before you know it, your clock shows 11:45 am instead of 10 am.

 One good way to avoid this is to set clear objectives for yourself as you log in.
-For example, go in with the aim of responding to all the brand mentions.
+For example, go in to respond to all the brand mentions.

 Other objectives you can set include: